 But more realistically, a definition from a practitioners perspective (via Jason Mittel): “For the industry, transmedia extensions might provide an additional revenue stream, but their primary function is to drive viewers back to the television series.
 For creators, transmedia storytelling must always support and strengthen the core television narrative experience.
 These goals are particularly important within a serial form, as the gaps between episodes and seasons provide time for viewers’ attention to wander—for many within the industry, transmedia is optimistically regarded as a magnet to sustain viewer engagement and attention across these periodic gaps.”
 Jenkins might call this, unbalanced transmedia because it’s so TV-heavy.

 I call it TV-Plus.
-Consider the landscape: so many channel options, plus limited time, plus ubiquitous second screen presence… means that audiences are in urgent need of well-crafted, convenient “TV-plus” projects.
+Consider the landscape: so many channel options, combined with our limited time, combined with ubiquitous second screen presence… means that audiences are in urgent need of well-crafted, convenient “TV-plus” projects.
 To keep people engaged, to keep pouring out payoffs.
 The data suggests people use devices while watching TV for the purpose of searching out more information (which they hope will enhance the story they’ve got an itch for).
 The data also suggests that this second-screen creative work drives viewership back to the TV show.

 Lots of networks are moving forward with projects which include transmedia apps, crafted to bypass conventional web browsing in order to offer a specific alternate experience of a network’s most valuable commodity: their stories.